Liquidating a company in Scotland comes with a few distinct differences to the process south of the border.

 2. If liquidation is decided upon as the appropriate process, the Insolvency Practitioner will take over all dealings with creditors after being officially appointed

-3. As directors your duties will come to and end, employees will be made redundant, premised will close and the business will cease trading
+3. As directors, your duties will come to an end, employees will be made redundant, premised will close, and the business will cease trading

-4. Liquidator will sell assets and repay creditors in order of preference
+4. The liquidator will sell assets and repay creditors in order of preference

-5. Banks accounts will be closed, and the company struck off the register meaning it no longer exists
+5. Bank accounts will be closed, and the company will be struck off the register meaning it no longer exists

-6. Directors are free to seek additional employment or start another limited company, assuming statutory regulations are following around Phoenixing
+6. Directors are free to seek additional employment or start another limited company, assuming statutory regulations are followed around Phoenixing

 Edinburgh Gazette Insolvency Notices